 Visual and Performing Arts

 As part of their study of culture and practical life skills, the youngest children become acquainted with range of materials, crafts and techniques, and develop fine-motor coordination.
 Their artworks tell stories, describe scenes, engage their imaginations and instill an appreciation for nature.
 Woodworking is part of their program.
-In kindergarten, the children begin more formal art instruction with the art teacher.
+In kindergarten, the children begin more formal art instruction with the art teacher in our rooftop arts studio.
 In Elementary, students use an array of materials such as charcoal, pastel, watercolor, ink, textiles, papier-mâche, clay and wood.
 They explore line, form, surface, light and perspective.
 They work independently and collaboratively on artworks that require thoughtful design, detailed planning and careful execution.
 Their projects may re-enforce their study of history, geography, nature or culture.
 Recent examples include designs based on the kente cloth of West Africa, illustrations of bridges based on a science project, three-dimensional illustrations of birds and ceramic tiles depicting ocean life.
-An annual Art Show displays their work.
+An annual Art Show displays their work for parents and MMS community members to view.

 In kindergarten, children begin studying the violin with our strings specialist.
-They learn about the parts of the violin, how to hold rest position and how to use the bow.
-In the Elementary years,violin class is available to all children as part of the curriculum.
+They learn parts of the violin, proper positioning, and how to use a bow.
+Children are also introduced to simple composition and finger placement on the strings.
+In the Elementary years, violin class is available to all children as a free after school class, where they can progress into performing in the MMS orchestra.

 Children begin to write and perform skits in the Primary program.
 They learn simple dance choreography and movement.
 In Elementary, the students continue to write and create skits related to their classroom study, and in Upper Elementary, they perform in the Upper Elementary play under the direction of our drama and dance teacher.
 Every child has a part and the rehearsals extend for a five-week period.
 Recent performances have included Dear Edwina, Seussical, The Music Man, Honk!, and Allie in Wonderland, an original musical commissioned by the school.